2nd Asian Summer School on Political Parties and Democracy

 VERY IMPORTANT: In the case the Summer School adopts a “hybrid” or “online only” format, there will be NO accommodation provided for online fellows.

 There are no fees.
-In the event the Summer School (traditional face-to-face) format is allowed, B&B accommodation (8 nights starting on August 31st), tuition, lunches and one reception-dinner are sponsored by the organisers.
+In the event the Summer School (traditional face-to-face) format is allowed, B&B accommodation (8 nights), tuition, lunches and one reception-dinner are sponsored by the organisers.

 Any travels arrangements/expenses (including visa, health/travel insurance, etc.) will be organized/covered by the fellows.
 However, a limited number of fellows will have the opportunity to get their travel reimbursed on a merit-base.

 The School is, in principle, planned to be hosted by the University of Nottingham-Malaysia, located in Malaysia Campus.
-Due to the pandemic, the School might adopt an exclusively online format.
+Due to the pandemic, the School might adopt a hybrid or an exclusively online format.

 The School is directed by Dr. Fernando Casal Bértoa (Associate Professor at the University of Nottingham, co-director of REPRESENT, member of the OSCE/ODIHR “Core Group of Political Party Experts”, and co-editor of the Routledge Book Series on Political Parties and Party Systems).